belal342/ALX_Simple_Quiz/README.md

-# ALX Simple Quiz

-A simple interactive quiz application built with HTML, CSS, and JavaScript.
+## Simple Calculator

+The repository now includes a simple calculator that performs basic arithmetic operations.

-## Features
+### Features
-- Single quiz question with multiple choice answers
-- Client-side answer validation
-- Immediate feedback on answer submission
+- Addition, subtraction, multiplication, and division
-- Clean, responsive design
+- Clean, responsive interface

-## Files
-- `index.html` - The quiz structure
-- `styles.css` - Styling for the quiz
-- `quiz.js` - Quiz logic and interactivity
+- Error handling for division by zero
+- Real-time result display

-## How to Use
+### How to Use
-1. Clone this repository
-2. Open `index.html` in a web browser
+1. Open `calculator.html` in a web browser
+2. Enter two numbers
-3. Select an answer and click "Submit Answer" to see feedback
+3. Click any operation button to see the result

-## Quiz Question
-Current question: "What is 2 + 2?"
-- Correct answer: 4
-- Incorrect answers: 22, 3